jenkinsci/docker-slaves-plugin/README.md

  * Integrate with ClearContainers for enhanced security

 ### Scalability
  * Introduce and extension point to get Dockerhost based on job to run.
-Can rely on docker-swarm with container affinity, can also be a set of hosts managed by jenkins, running a dedicated monitoring container to check host load, optionnaly auto-scaling (using docker-machine ?).
+Can rely on docker-swarm with container affinity, can also be a set of hosts managed by jenkins, running a dedicated monitoring container to check host load, optionally auto-scaling (using docker-machine ?).

 ### Perf enhancements
  * Put remoting JAR cache into docker slave image so launching slave will be much faster (add a second, read-only cache directory in `hudson.remoting.FileSystemJarCache`).
 On startup jenkins would then build the remoting image, then remoting channel can start without delay for future builds.